Talim (Soulcalibur): Conception and design

 As a character introduced in Soulcalibur II, Talim's weapons, a pair of elbow blades, were decided upon before other aspects of the character were.
 Originally considered for the first Soulcalibur, the weapons were selected to be unique amongst the others characters' weapons in the title.
 Her design and concept were built to revolve around them, starting with gender, then physical measurements, and lastly background details.
-Once established her appearance and movement were fleshed out by the team's concept artist Aya Takemura and rendered as a 3D model by a design team that worked solely on the character.
+Once established her appearance and movement were fleshed out and rendered as a 3D model by a design team that worked solely on the character.
 Talim was then animated by a motion designer using motion capture and working directly with the team.
 During this phase the team additionally worked with the Soulcalibur story creators, refining the character's own role in the plot as needed throughout development.

 Talim's weapons were built around the concept of dual-weapon usage, with special emphasis that while bladed, the weapons themselves were not actual tonfa, intended more as ritual items used in ceremonial dances.
 During development it was considered to allow them to transform and be sentient, however the idea was abandoned.
 In artwork of an early character lineup, her weapons were significantly larger and extending the length of her whole arm.
 The weapons were shortened as development progressed, due to concerns that their length should cause her "stomach to be sliced open" when she used them and how they restricted her character movement.
 However, this iteration made it farther into the design process, as finalized concept sketches of her outfit shown in The Art of Soulcalibur II feature the longer blades.

 Talim's character concept was designed around the idea of introducing a young female character that the developers felt the series lacked, though due to her design some of the development team confused her for a boy.
 Early character drafts also gave her a more "determined" personality, emphasized by her facial expressions.
 Her outfits were based on a "Priestess of the Wind" motif, and meant to represent attire worn by her village during rituals, while a "fairy" motif was also incorporated into her character to emphasize her individuality.
 For her appearance in Soulcaibur VI they focused on a refinement of her costume from Soulcalibur II, incorporating a large hat and ribbons into the design to better emphasize the wind theme.
-She stands at 144 cm (4 ft 8 in) tall, making her the second shortest playable character in the series, and has a bust size of 70 cm (27 in).
+She stands at tall, making her the second shortest playable character in the series, and has a bust size of 70 cm.